syl20bnr/spacemacs-elpa-mirror/stable-melpa/log4j-mode-readme.txt

 This package provides a major mode for viewing log files, including syntax highlighting, filtering, and source code browsing.

-Log records are syntax highlighted using keywords such as INFO and ERROR.
-Customizable regular expressions are used to find the beginning and end of multi-line log records.
+Log records are syntax highlighted using customizable regular expressions that contain keywords such as INFO and ERROR.
+Other customizable regular expressions are used to find the beginning and end of multi-line log records.

 To filter a log file buffer, type `C-c C-s', and enter the desired filter criteria - any number of keywords separated by spaces.
 Log records that